 The main bus station in Nukus is the Yuzhnyi Avtovokzal (South Bus Station) located almost outside the city on the other side of the railway, behind the railway station.

 Sights in Nukus

-However, it is best combine visit to Nukus with Mounaq which is also known as a ship’s graveyard.
+Therefore it is best combine visit to Nukus with Mounaq which is also known as the Aral Sea ship graveyard.
 It is the place where the Aral sea vanished and left its ships abandoned.
 The waters of the Amu Darya and the Syr Darya, directed to irrigate the desert regions of Uzbekistan and Turkmenistan, ceased to reach the Aral Sea.
-The best place to understand the range of the issue is the former fishing port of Muynak, today a hundred kilometers offshore.
+The best place to understand the range of the issue is the former fishing port of Muynak, today at least hundred kilometers away from the shoreline.

 Museum of Arts in the Republic of Karakalpakstan named after I.V.
 Savitsky is one of the largest and most interesting museums for art lovers.
 The museum has the status of a state museum, and the unique collection gathered here is recognized as the best art collection in the entire Asian region.
 The museum contains a complete collection of works by the Russian avant-garde.

 The founder of the museum is the famous Russian artist Igor Vitalievich Savitsky, who arrived in Karakalpakstan in 1950 and stayed here.
 He personally collected art objects of Karakalpakstan, works of artists related to Asia, as well as Russian avant-garde art.